VulcanDev/devconnect/README.md

 ## My Features

 - [x] Favicon and Logo art
+- [x] Better sanitization: Login and register email is not case-sensitive & profile handle is always lowercase
 - [ ] Connect social media accounts: Integrate social media sites API for validating ownership of social media
 - [ ] Use a custom Foundation UI for the website instead of the premade bootstrap one
+- [ ] Reset / change password

 More to come.
 Features will be developed after completing the base project.